kiwi0fruit/open-fonts/README.md

 In the latest version the "Source Sans Pro" name was changed to "Source Sans 3".
 I hope that it would be [reverted](https://github.com/adobe-fonts/source-sans-pro/issues/192) but for now I recommend to use both fonts in the fallback chain.

-Font fallback chain: `'Source Sans Pro', 'Source Sans 3', 'Noto Sans', 'Noto Sans Devanagari', 'Noto Sans Arabic', 'DejaVu Sans', 'STIX Two Math', Symbola, 'Source Han Sans JP', sans-serif`.
+Font fallback chain: `'Source Sans Pro', 'Source Sans 3', 'Noto Sans', 'Noto Sans Devanagari', 'Noto Sans Arabic', 'DejaVu Sans', 'STIX Two Math', Symbola, 'Source Han Sans', sans-serif`.

+I had a bug when `'Source Sans Pro'` did not work properly in LibreOffice with language variations.
+But `'Source Sans 3'` worked fine.
+But this might be some re-installation bug.
+Check yourself.

 **Noto Sans Hebrew might be a better Hebrew fallback than DejaVu Sans if you need to use semibolds (600):**
 `'Source Sans Pro', 'Source Sans 3', 'Noto Sans Hebrew', ...`